Elements of a Great 404 Page

-404 is the error code that a server gives when it can’t find what a visitor is looking for.
-In this post we explore why your 404 page can make or break a visitor’s opinion of your brand.
+404 is the error code that a server sends when it can’t find what a visitor is looking for.
+In this post, we explore why your 404 page can make or break a visitor’s opinion of your brand.

 Having a 404 Page is Good Content Strategy

 People usually arrive at your 404 page because they’ve mistyped a URL or because you’ve moved or deleted content without setting up a redirect.
 In either of these two cases, you don’t want people who are so close to interacting with content on your site to navigate away now.
 A good 404 page will help redirect those people to content on your website that they will find useful.

 Here are three ways to think about doing this: